 "The Madness of God: The Schizosign in Shutter Island," in Film and Philosophy, (Vol. XVIII, Winter, 2013).

 “Differential Ontology,” (19,000 words), Internet Encyclopedia of Philosophy (June, 2013).

 "Jacques Derrida and the Future," in ed.
 Lester Embree and Tom Nenon, Husserl's Ideen, Kluwer Academic Publishing, 2012.

 Assistant Professor, Philosophy

 Gettysburg, PA 17325-1400

 AA Lake Land College, 2000

-19th and 20th Century Continental Philosophy, Social and Political Philosophy
+19th through 21st Century Continental Philosophy, Social and Political Philosophy, Philosophy of Film